semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 Well, I'm keeping in mind that Elasticsearch is a full-text search engine above all.
 In the first article, we didn't really have fun with full-text search features.
 In this article, I will talk mainly about two points:

-- Indexing operations : **Mappings configuration** and **Batch Indexing**
+- Indexing operations: **Mappings configuration** and **Batch Indexing**
 - Searching operations: **Querying** and **Filtering** the results.

 From now, I can tell you that we won't talk about all the query types available in Elasticsearch in this article.
-There is two reasons to that : the first one is that there is plenty of query types, and the second one is that most of them are not everyday-use
+There is two reasons to that: the first one is that there is plenty of query types, and the second one is that most of them are not everyday-use

 1. [Indexing is back!](/elasticsearch-always-pays-his-debts/#indexing-is-back)